 Make yourself at home

 On the run up to a staycation, consider a few treats to make it feel like a holiday away.
 If new bedlinen is already on your wishlist, now is the time to invest.
 If you fancy changing the furniture around, go ahead and try something different.
 Hang some new art on the walls.
 Take inspiration from favourite places you have stayed or aim for the boutique hotel look with layers of comfort and accessories.

-‘Make sure you’ve tucked away any visual reminders of work, so they aren’t staring at you as you rest and recharge,’ says Wil Law, Partner & Home Design Stylist (@jl_wil).
-‘Assess your space and ask, “Is it as comfortable as it can possibly be?”
-Comfort is key to a happy home and, when in holiday mode, you need to put the formality aside.
-Rearrange certain spaces, even if it’s just temporarily, so that they feel new, exciting and relaxing.
-You could, for instance, create a cinema zone positioning seating directly towards the TV and layering up as many soft furnishings as possible, so that evenings indoors are a lazy treat.’
+If you’ve been working from home, pack away all reminders of work and reclaim your space.
+‘Ask yourself “Is it as comfortable as it can possibly be?”’ says Wil Law (@johnlewis_wil), Partner & Home Design Stylist.
+‘Comfort is key to a happy home and, when in holiday mode, you need to put the formality aside.
+Rearrange certain spaces, even if just temporarily, so that they feel new, exciting and relaxing.
+You could, for instance, create a cinema zone, positioning seating facing directly towards the TV and layering up as many soft furnishings as possible, so that evenings indoors are a lazy treat.’